tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 ---
-title: Cloud Locations in TagSpaces PRO based on AWS S3
+title: Use AWS S3 buckets as locations in TagSpaces
 ---

 ## Motivation

-TagSpaces PRO provides the ability to connect AWS S3 compatible buckets as locations.
+TagSpaces PRO/Web/Enterprise provide the ability to connect AWS S3 compatible buckets as locations.
 This offers many new capabilities and use cases.

 ## Step 1 - Create a bucket in AWS S3